Postgraduate Certificate in Teaching Dyslexia & Literacy

 Lesley joined Alderwasley Hall Sixth Form Centre as Registered Manager (Designate) in September 2016.
 Prior to this Lesley was Registered Manager at Bladon House School, where she worked for over 15 years.
 In this role she was the first House Manager to help to set up a Children’s Home on the school site in 2007.
 Her positive approach enabled young people to be introduced to a homely and caring environment and one which became the model for the rest of the school.
 Since this time Lesley has been an essential figure in helping to evolve the service into the excellent provision that it offers today.
 Lesley is committed to the welfare of the children and young people in her care and she ensures that their total care package is governed by their needs, challenging anyone who she feels falls short of this idea.

-Registered Manager (AHS)
+Head of Care and Registered Manager (AHS)

 - Diploma Level 5 in HCS for CYP